cassini1010/documentations/docs/pytest.md

 `pytest --junitxml=log.xml`  will create a log file `log.xml` with the standard log details in it.

-`pytest --full-trace --junitxml.log.xml` is an efficient way to analyse code in depth when a test fails.
+`pytest --full-trace --junitxml.log.xml` is an efficient way to analyze code in depth when a test fails.

 ### The best feature of pytest is `pastebin`